thukg/FastKATE/README.md

 # **Fast** top-**K** **A**rea **T**opics **E**xtraction (FastKATE)

-This repository contains the source code, data and API used in our recent paper: Fast Top-*k* Area Topics Extraction (paper link will be available soon).
+This repository contains the source code, data and API used in our recent paper: Fast Top-*k* Area Topics Extraction.

 ### Prerequisites
 The following dependencies are required and must be installed separately: